UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

             $ matlab -nodisplay

          to start MATLAB in the terminal.
+The maximum number of computational threads will be set to 1 automatically if you are on a log-in node.

       .. tab:: HPC2N